Read the Introduction to Greece

 As for the emerald, turquoise, and other beaches, these are some you wouldn't want to miss on your trip to Greece:

-• Navagio Beach, Zakynthos, featuring the shipwreck you see on postcards you keep receiving from travelers from Greece
+- Navagio Beach, Zakynthos, featuring the shipwreck you see on the postcards you keep getting from travelers exploring Greece

 Guide to Greece: How to Travel Greek Islands and Mainland